Haleon plc (HLN) Shares Down Despite Recent Market Volatility

-Haleon plc (NYSE: HLN)’s stock price has decreased by -0.74 compared to its previous closing price of 8.14.
-Despite this, the company has experienced a -0.25% fall in its stock price over the last five trading sessions.
+Haleon plc (NYSE: HLN)’s stock price has decreased by -4.73 compared to its previous closing price of 7.92.
+Despite this, the company has seen a fall of -6.62% in its stock price over the last five trading days.

-The price-to-earnings ratio for Haleon plc (NYSE: HLN) is 21.96x, which is above its average ratio.
-Analysts have varying opinions on the stock, with 8 analysts rating it as a “buy,” 1 as “overweight,” 4 as “hold,” and 2 as “sell.”
+Haleon plc (NYSE: HLN) has a price-to-earnings ratio that is above its average at 29.33x.
+Opinions on the stock are mixed, with 8 analysts rating it as a “buy,” 1 as “overweight,” 4 as “hold,” and 2 as “sell.”

 Will You Miss Out On This Growth Stock Boom?